 You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Site.

 Events Delegate Terms and Conditions

 Terms and Conditions

 These Terms and Conditions are between Caroline Kay Consulting Ltd (“Caroline Kay”) and the person who completes the relevant booking form (“You”) for the Caroline Kay Event as described in the booking or registration form (“Event”).

 - All bookings are subject to availability and acceptance by Caroline Kay, which will be confirmed in writing (including by e-mail) after Caroline Kay has received the completed booking form, the related fee if required (the “Fee”), and anything else that Caroline Kay may require.

 - Upon Caroline Kay’s written confirmation to You of its acceptance of your booking for a place at the Event there shall be a legally binding contract between Caroline Kay and You to which these terms and conditions apply.

 - Caroline Kay reserves the right to refuse to accept any booking in its absolute discretion.

 - Fees for the Event are correct at the time of publication.
 Caroline Kay reserves the right to change the Fees at any time but changes will not affect registrations which have already been confirmed by Caroline Kay.
-The Fees (where required) are payable at the same time as You submit your booking form by credit card or cheque.
+The Fees (where required) are payable at the same time as You submit your booking form by credit card or bank transfer.
 You acknowledge that Caroline Kay cannot guarantee places held on a provisional basis and that places may sell out.